Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Results

 Taxonomic constants such as the \class{A}- and \class{V}-types represent no challenge in identification.
-More difficult prove the definition of the \class{Q}-types, which represents a continuous trend towards smaller slopes compared to the \class{S}-types and as such does not separate clearly in the latent space.
+It is more difficult to prove the definition of the \class{Q}-types, which represent a continuous trend towards smaller slopes compared to the \class{S}-types and as such does not separate clearly in the latent space.
 In favour of class continuity, we still identify a population in the \class{S}-complex as \class{Q}-types.
-Subclasses such as \class{Sa}, \class{Sq}, and \class{Sr} are, however, not identified, as we observe numerous clusters with varying slopes and mineralogies in the \class{S}-complex.
-Labeling each cluster with a secondary letter would increase the entropy of the taxonomic system and overall lead to more confusion than resolution.
+Subclasses such as \class{Sa}, \class{Sq}, and \class{Sr} are not identified, however, as we observe numerous clusters with varying slopes and mineralogies in the \class{S}-complex.
+Labelling each cluster with a secondary letter would increase the entropy of the taxonomic system, and would lead to more confusion than resolution.
 Furthermore, we note an overall large variability between observations of single asteroids which often exceeds the variability between these subclasses.
 Instead, we highlight the different mineralogical interpretations of these clusters in \cref{sub:stypes}.

-\subsubsection{Resolving the X-Complex}
+\subsubsection{Resolving the X-complex}